The Okavango Delta

 Exploring the Okavango Delta

-Walking in an area which you know has been stomped by elephants and lions is an exhilarating experience, especially when you spot their tracks in the sand.
-A walking safari is a real privilege; you can get up close and personal to the smaller wonders of nature and learn more about the overlooked creatures which play a key role in the unique eco-system of the Okavango Delta.
+Walking – literally – in the footprints of elephant and lion is an exhilarating experience.
+Watching a skilled tracker at work can open your eyes to a whole new world of previously secret signs.
+A guided walking safari is a real privilege; you can get up close and personal to the smaller wonders of nature and learn more about the sometimes-overlooked creatures that play a key role in the Delta ecosystem.

-For the ultimate safari experience a mobile safari ticks all the boxes.
-Small intimate camps in remote areas of the delta and Botswana ensure the very best African wilderness experience.
-A mobile safari experience means your camp and staff travel with you into remote areas and can vary from participation style camping to full-on luxury tents with staff and ensuite facilities.
+For the ultimate adventure holiday, a mobile safari ticks all the boxes.
+Small, intimate camps in remote areas ensure the very best African wilderness experiences.
+On a mobile safari, your camp and staff travel with you to pristine locations.
+The approach can vary from participation-style camping (where you lend a hand) to full-on luxury tents with staff and en suite facilities (and you don’t have to lift a finger).

 When to visit the Okavango Delta

-A winning combination of permanent wetlands and abundant resident wildlife means the Okavango Delta is a year-round safari destination.
-That said, you should plan when to go depending on what you want to see and experience.
-The best time for boating and canoe (mokoro) safaris is during and immediately after the floods, between July and September although these activities are generally available from April through November depending on the annual water levels .
-Botswana can experience some reasonable extreme temperatures -it can get very cold in winter and very hot in summer so best to dress for 4 seasons in one day.
+A winning combination of permanent wetlands and abundant resident wildlife means the Okavango Delta is an ideal year-round safari destination.
+That said, you should plan when to go based on what you most want to see and experience.
+The best time for boating and mokoro safaris is during and immediately after the floods.
+That is, between July and September, although these activities are generally available from April through November (depending on water levels).
+Temperatures in northern Botswana can range from decidedly fresh to very hot – sometimes in the course of a single day – so it’s best to come prepared (and dressed) for all four seasons.